The

 Whereas recognition of the inherent dignity and of the equal

-and contempt for human rights have resulted in barbarous acts
+disregard and contempt for human rights have resulted in barbarous

-which have outraged the conscience of mankind, and the advent
+acts which have outraged the conscience of mankind, and the

-of a world in which human beings shall enjoy freedom of speech
+advent of a world in which human beings shall enjoy freedom

-and belief and freedom from fear and want has been proclaimed
+of speech and belief and freedom from fear and want has been

-if man is not to be compelled to have recourse, as a last
+it is essential, if man is not to be compelled to have recourse,

-resort, to rebellion against tyranny and oppression, that
+as a last resort, to rebellion against tyranny and oppression,

-to promote the development of friendly relations between nations,
+it is essential to promote the development of friendly relations

-of the United Nations have in the Charter reaffirmed their
+the peoples of the United Nations have in the Charter reaffirmed

-faith in fundamental human rights, in the dignity and worth
+their faith in fundamental human rights, in the dignity and

-of the human person and in the equal rights of men and women
+worth of the human person and in the equal rights of men and

 standards of life in larger freedom,